Want a Deeper Relationship With Your Doctor? Why More Patients Are Choosing Concierge Medicine

 Another key benefit of investing in a concierge physician is their ability to explore and practice evidence-based medicine.
 Thanks to a more forgiving schedule, physicians practicing in a concierge model have more time to stay current on the research.

-Tetreault verbally surveyed a variety of physicians several years ago and found that most practicing in a traditional model have only about 15 to 20 minutes a week to read the latest medical research and familiarize themselves with conditions and treatments impacting their communities.
-That block of time for reading medical journals and researching evidence-based literature increased to between two and eight hours a week for doctors practicing in a concierge model.
+Tetreault verbally surveyed physicians several years ago and found that most practicing in a traditional model have only about 15 to 20 minutes a week to read the latest medical research and familiarize themselves with conditions and treatments impacting their communities.

 “A lot of concierge physicians are leaning into precision medicine,” said Tetreault.
 “This is really the future of where healthcare is going.… When I had my genome sequencing done, the results were a paper ream thick.
 I went over the results with my physician for almost four hours.
 I don’t know when the last time was that you spent four solid hours with your doctor, but that’s what this [concierge model] means.
 They have time to unpack your questions.
 They have time to go over things that are important to you.”

-At the end of the day, one of the most important benefits of concierge medicine is confidence and peace of mind.
-Concierge members get 24/7 direct connectivity to their doctors through a variety of channels, often including phone, text, video, and email.
+At the end of the day, one of the most critical benefits of concierge medicine is confidence and peace of mind.
+Concierge members get 24/7 direct connectivity to their doctors, often including phone, text, video, and email.

 “Having a concierge doctor provides security and peace of mind that when our kids get sick, or a loved one gets sick, or when we develop some kind of issue, that there’s someone in our corner who says, I can help you.
 You’re not alone.
 We’re going to do this together,” said Tetreault.